huBioinfo/CytoCommunity_Tutorials/source/code/1/step0.rst

 **Output**

-We can use Step0 to construct KNN graghs and prepare data for the subsequent steps, and this step produces "EdgeIndex.txt" file for each input image.
+We use Step0 to construct KNN graghs and prepare data for the subsequent steps, and this step produces "EdgeIndex.txt" file for each input image.

 ::